Steps to clearing your backyard:

 Step 4 - Knock down trees

 Depending on the number and type of trees you have - there a few options when it comes to getting trees down.
-First off, you could use an excavator with either a muncher add-on or saw add-on, depending on the sort of trees you're dealing with.
+First off, you could use a hired excavator with either a muncher add-on or saw add-on, depending on the sort of trees you're dealing with.
 Alternatively, start off by knocking or cutting off the branches of the trees with a lopper, then use an axe or chainsaw to knock the trees down to a stump.
 Note that you will need to hire a trained tree removalist/lopper if a tree is taller than 5m or where it may present risk to yourself or your neighbours.

 Image via WestVic Earthmoving